 All the World’s a Stage

-All the World’s a Stage by William Shakespeare All the world’s a stage, And all the men and women merely players; They have their exits and their entrances; And one man in his time plays many parts, His acts being seven…
+All the world’s a stage, And all the men and women merely players; They have their exits and their entrances; And one man in his time plays many parts, His life a drama.
+First age: infant Mewling and puking in…